• Skip to primary navigation

 Maryland Crab Cakes - No Filler - Low Carb and Bariatric Friendly

 This recipe for Maryland crab cakes uses no filler, so all you get is the creamy flavor of the crab meat with a hint of Old Bay seasoning.
-I like to use lump crab meat, but you could just as easily use smaller pieces with some lump mixed in for a less expensive alternative that will actually stick together a little bit better than just the lump crab on its own.
+I like to use lump crab meat, but you could just as easily use smaller pieces with some lump mixed in for a less expensive alternative that will actually stick together a little bit better than just the lump crab on its own.ย

-4.80 from 10 votes
+4.65 from 105 votes

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Add to Collection Go to Collections

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 20 mins
+Cook Time 20 minutes mins

-Total Time 30 mins
+Total Time 30 minutes mins

-Course Main Course, Main Dish
+Course Main Course

 Cuisine American